bacontime/games-mirror/rules/tricktaking-thecrew.md

 Task Deck
 : Second deck with no trumps;

-Other Equipment
+Equipment
 : Tokens for communication and tasks
-mission tokens

 ## Rules